 I am a speaker so this book is a treasured addition to my library.
 Chris Anderson does wonders to expand the understanding and appreciation of presentation literacy in his book TED Talks.
 In addition to his sage advice on public speaking, he shares the tales of real people overcoming incredible obstacles by ultimately telling their own stories on the stage.
 You can find the book here.

 by Angela Duckworth

 “As much as talent counts, effort counts twice.”
 That passage from Grit, by Angela Duckworth, stands out among others.

-To me, grit is all about taking our talents, strengths, and experiences and putting them to use repeatedly, learning from our mistakes, and getting better.
-The good news is that we can all learn to be more “gritty.”
-In Grit, Duckworth offers an approach for assessing your level of “grittiness,” and then provides practical steps for getting better.
-But it takes effort.
+Grit, in my opinion, is all about repeatedly using our skills, attributes, and experiences while also learning from our errors and improving.
+The good news is that we can all become “gritty” learners.
+In Grit, Duckworth presents a method for determining your level of “grittiness” and then offers doable actions for improving.
+But it demands work.